Spaulding Square, Los Angeles

 Spaulding Square is a neighborhood in Los Angeles, California.

 History

 Spaulding Square is named after California architect Albert Starr Spaulding, who purchased the area and subdivided it in 1914.
-It a neighborhood of modest homes built between 1916 and 1921.
+It a neighborhood built between 1916 and 1921.

 Many of the early residents were actors and technicians from the movie industry.

 There are approximately 160 homes In the area.
 There are Colonial-style bungalows, along some Italian, Renaissance, English, Mediterranean, Spanish, Prairie and Craftsman homes.